100 Fun Things to Do in Chicago

 man playing saxophone| ©Kris Long

-Listening to live blues is one of the top activities for locals and visitors to Chicago.
+Listening to live blues is one of the main activities for locals and visitors to Chicago.
 You should know that blues and jazz are two musical genres that are part of the city's culture.
-For this reason, at Buddy Guy's Legends there are many national and international blues and jazz concerts.
+For this reason, Buddy Guy's Legends hosts many national and international blues and jazz concerts.

-And, as it could not be missing in a blues bar, there is food from New Orleans, the city where blues is historically believed to have been born.
-This place is run by Buddy Guy, a blues legend who, if you are a fan of the genre, surely you have heard his music.
+And, as you would expect in a blues bar, there is food from New Orleans, the city where blues is historically believed to have been born.
+This place is run by Buddy Guy, a blues legend who, if you're a fan of the genre, you've surely heard his music.

-On the other hand, you should know that the musicians who play in this bar are quite talented, for example, Ivy Ford, Paul Nelson, Joana Connor and Demetria Taylor, just to name a few.
-Also, there are top blues bands such as Liz Mandeville & Big Dez and The Nu Blu Band.
+On the other hand, you should know that the musicians who play at this bar are quite talented, for example, Ivy Ford, Paul Nelson, Joana Connor, and Demetria Taylor, to name just a few.
+There are also high-level blues bands such as Liz Mandeville & Big Dez and The Nu Blu Band.

-66. Cheers for the Chicago Blackhawks field hockey team
+66. Cheer on the Chicago Blackhawks hockey team

 Chicago Blackhawks games are held at the United Center.
-This team is very important for locals and visitors who want to see in person a field hockey game in a real rink and with professional NHL players.
+This team is very important to locals and visitors who want to see a real-life hockey game with professional NHL players in person.

-The official website offers group tickets, individual tickets and season offers; don't forget to check the upcoming Chicago Blackhawks games before traveling.
-Also, be advised that tickets are available for seniors and VIP members.
-Either way, go and cheer on the team at one of their games, which are held at various times throughout the year.
+The official website offers group, individual, and season tickets; don't forget to check the upcoming Chicago Blackhawks games before you travel.
+Also, please note that there are tickets for seniors and VIP members.
+Either way, go and cheer on the team at one of their games, which are held on various dates throughout the year.

-67. Take advantage of the free Millennium Park Summer Music Series concerts
+67. Take advantage of the free concerts of the Millennium Park Summer Music Series

 band on stage| ©Pete